The Next Frontier of AI-Enabled Collaborative Learning

 LEARN Lounge at NYU Technology Summit

 Gesture Detection System & Dynamic Network Wall Demo

 Alyssa Wise, Ben Maddox and Yoav Bergner

 How exactly can learning analytics inform teaching and course design?
-Join us to explore possibilities in this hands-on workshop.
-Using concrete examples, we’ll walk through the different kinds of insight innovative educational data analysis techniques offer and consider their specific application to our own courses.
+Using concrete examples, participants explored the different kinds of insight innovative educational data analysis techniques offer and considered their specific application to our their courses.